vanesapoposka/mri-image-segmentation/README.md

 ## Model 2
 The second model was also trained tumor-positive masks. \
-This time, I used a higher learning rate of 0.05 and also added an epsilon value of 0.1 for the Adam optimizator.
+This time, I used a higher learning rate of 0.05 and also added an epsilon value of 0.1 for the Adam optimizer.
 After running the model I got a Tversky Index score of 92%.

 ## Model 3